You are currently viewing Direct Taxes and Taxpayers

 Sometimes, in complying with the requirements of direct taxes, there are complex formalities in the procedures relating to the source of the income.
 This is because taxpayers have various sources of income.
 Most taxpayers engage in various income-generating activities to make ends meet.

 There may also be complexities in the expenditures incurred in generating the income.
-These complexities are created by the fact that various expenses are incurred in generating income.
-However, not all expenses incurred in the generation of income are tax-deductible.
-The complexities are experienced in cases where the tax authorities have not developed a simplified tax system targeted for use by the low-income groups in society.
+These complexities are created because various expenses are incurred in generating income.
+However, not all expenses incurred in the generation of income are tax deductible.
+The complexities are experienced where the tax authorities have not developed a simplified tax system targeted for use by the low-income groups in society.

 Hence, taxpayers, among them traders, business persons and producers, must conform to many set procedures, which sometimes are complex and require the taxpayer to seek expert advice from tax consultants, tax lawyers, tax auditors and tax accountants.
 This, besides, is expensive for the taxpayer and thus disadvantageous.